cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.6.2 Schedule route

-The endpoint serves to assign the upcoming schedule for the services for the specified contract.
+The endpoint serves to assign the upcoming schedule for the services for the specified contract. **WARNING**: It is not intended that this route is called directly, as the [draft route](#261-draft-route) will call this route when a request is received.
 Users can _EITHER_ send a `POST` request to create a new instance _OR_ send a `PUT` request to update the draft lifecycle at the following endpoint:

 ```
 <baseURL>/vis-backend-agent/contracts/schedule